In Ankara, Türkei geboren.

 'The Domestic Politics of Aid: Development Policies among Emerging Middle Powers".
 Palgrave Macmillan | International Studies (ongoing).

-2023 'Partner country selection between development narratives and self-interests: A new method for analysing complex donor approaches' (with Stephan Klingebiel).
-Review of Development Economics 27(2), 1199-1223 (First published: 27 October 2022) [open access here].
+2023 'Partner country selection between development narratives and self-interests: A new method for analysing complex donor approaches'.
+Review of Development Economics 27(2), 1199-1223 (with S. Klingebiel) [open access here].

 2021 'Middle powers in international development cooperation: Assessing the roles of South Korea and Turkey'.
-In Chaturvedi, S., Janus, H., Klingebiel, S., Xiaoyun, L., Souza, A. de M. e., Sidiropoulos, E. and Wehrmann, D. (Eds.)
+In Chaturvedi, S., et al. (Eds.)
 The Palgrave handbook of development cooperation for achieving the 2030 agenda: Contested collaboration.
 Palgrave Macmillan, Cham [open access here].

 2018 'Shaping the patterns of aid allocation: A comparative analysis of seven bilateral donors and the European Union' (with Stephan Klingebiel and Paul Marschall).
 Discussion Paper (No. 22).
 German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE), Bonn [open access here].